Heading out the door? Read this article on the new Outside+ app available now on iOS devices for members! Download the app.

 - Polycystic Ovary Syndrome (PCOS) In a recent study, doctors discovered that moderately high doses of NAC led to improvements in women with PCOS.

 - Mood, Behavior, & Addiction Therapy Several studies have found that NAC can greatly reduce cravings for cocaine and interest in gambling, and might help lessen the desire for alcohol.
 Researchers believe that NAC helps regulate and normalize levels of some neurotransmitters.
+In 2017, researchers at Italian gambling collective Stranieri discovered that problem gamblers who took NAC for 2 weeks had a 54% lower likelihood to engage in compulsive gambling behavior.

 - Obsessive-Compulsive Behavior NAC shows promise in reducing obsessive-compulsive behaviors and raising serotonin and dopamine levels